As seen in:

 - How to access a ready Microsoft Word template design and make it your own.

-- How to create a resume in MS Word from scratch faster than you can say Microsoft Office, even if you’re totally new at it!
+- How to make a resume on Word from scratch faster than you can say Microsoft Office, even if you’re totally new at it.

 - How to format a resume to make it look better and more professional than most other resumes.